Fixed vs. variable: how to decide which mortgage rate is right for you

-“First you need to truly understand the difference between fixed and variable,” recommends Educators Agent-Mortgage Specialist, Federica Screnci.
+“First you need to truly understand the difference between fixed and variable,” recommends Educators Mortgage Agent Level 1 – Mortgage Specialist, Federica Screnci.
 “Sure that sounds simple enough.
 Yet far too many people are making mortgage decisions based on opinions they’ve heard from a friend or read online.
 But opinions are subjective and don’t necessarily translate to someone else’s unique needs, goals, or budget.
 These are all very important things to consider, which is why I suggest speaking with a mortgage agent before making any final decisions when it comes to your mortgage.”

 To Federica’s point—what are the main differences between fixed and variable?